Personal Injury Claims

 -

-If you're making a personal injury claim, be sure to include all relevant information on the accident, and avoid exaggerating your injuries, to avoid the legal consequences of fraud.
+If you're making a personal injury claim, be sure to play by the rules, avoid exaggerating injuries, and steer clear of any hints of fraud.

 -